Adult Dental

 This article has been provided for use by the Australian Dental Association and the original article can be found here.
 To get the best results when you brush your teeth, toothpastes contain ingredients called abrasives.
 These ingredients are added to help with cleaning the teeth and removing stains.
 This article looks at how toothpaste abrasives...

-Dr Jasper Lee, associate dentist discussing the use of digital dentistry with a patient
+Dr jasper lee, associate dentist discussing the use of digital dentistry with a patient

 Why do I have bad breath?